merima98/Node.js-exercises/README.md

 ### Phase 19 :: Adding Authentication

 - Write *npm install --save bcryptjs* in the terminal.
 This is a package that helps us with encryption and that will help us with encrypting the password.

+- *Using CSRF Token*
+- Write *npm install --save csurf* in the terminal.
+This is a package for node express which allows us to genreate a so-called csrf token.